 Recently Viewed Topics

 You can use credentials to grant the Tenable.io scanner local access to scan the target system without requiring an agent.
 Credentialed scans can perform a wider variety of checks than non-credentialed scans, which can result in more accurate scan results.
 This facilitates scanning of a very large network to determine local exposures or compliance violations.
-Some steps of policy creation may be optional.
-Once created, the policy is saved with recommended settings.